ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 Plots = "~1.31"
 julia = "~1.8"
  ```
  If you have a Julia version older than 1.8 you can also just edit the file Project.toml manually with your preferred editor to add the compat section.
-If your code was tested with multiple package or Julia versions, you can create a list, for example:
+If your code was tested with multiple packages or Julia versions, you can create a list, for example:
  ```julia
  [compat]
  julia = "~1.6,~1.7,~1.8"